|

 Practical

-Linear Algebra -- The Geometry Toolbox
+Linear Algebra -- A Geometry Toolbox

 There really is quite a bit of math behind computer graphics,